BradleyCodeU/bradleycodeu.github.io/_gd/inheritance/unit1.2vocab.md

 subclass - also known as a child class, a class that contains all the features of the parent class, but may have new features added or redefine existing features.
 More specialized than the parent class

-inheritance - basing one class on another class while passing on instance variable and methods
+inheritance - the relationship in which one class is based on another class while passing on instance variable and methods

-object-oriented programming -
+is-a - the relationship between parent and child classes.
+For example, if Vehicle is the parent class and Truck is the child class, then Truck _____ Vehicle

+containment - the relationship in which an object of one class includes an instance of an object from another class

+has-a - the relationship where one object belongs to another object.
+For example, if a Radio object is an instance variable within the Truck class, then Truck _____ Radio

+modulo - a mathmatic operation that finds the remainder after division

+object-oriented programming - an approach to programming centered on modeling real-world entities with both attributes and behaviors.
+Its three pillars include encapsulation, inheritance, and polymorphism

 object - a data structure that contains attributes and behaviors.
 A software model representing an entity either physical (a box, a car, etc) or conceptual (a chemical process, a sale, driving directions, etc)